colabottles/toddl/src/content/blog/an-event-apart-boston-2017.md

 tags:
   - conference
   - boston
-layout: layouts/post.njk
+draft: false
 ---

-### An Event Apart Boston 2017, Boston, MA
+## An Event Apart Boston 2017, Boston, MA

 Well, I finally have some free time to sit down and collect my thoughts about the past couple of weeks that have been a whirlwind of activity.
 Here, however, is the wrap-up for An Event Apart that took place this past Monday through Wednesday.